How to Strip Furniture and Stain Wood: A Complete Guide

 In the case of this mid-century modern dresser makeover, I did use a chemical stripper and then followed with an orbital sander in order to remove the last bit of remaining old stain.

-The key to getting good results when sanding wood with an orbital sander is to make sure you’re moving slllloooowww, like 1 inch per second.
+And for the record, the key to getting good results when sanding wood with an orbital sander is to make sure you’re moving slowly, about 1 inch per second.

-Any faster and you risk ruining your wood surface with those swirly marks otherwise knowns as “pigtails.”
-Many times you won’t see them until you go to add stain and then–SHOOT!–there they are–all over your gorgeous “new” stripped top!
+Any faster and you risk getting those swirly marks otherwise known as “pigtails.”
+Many times you won’t see them until you later add stain and then–SHOOT!–they’re visible all over your gorgeous “new” stripped wood!

 Oh, the obscenities you’ll spew out of your mouth… LOL